Having a bad parenting day? You’re not alone. Check out these ideas to pull yourself out from a bad day you’re having with the kids.

-Empty the dishwasher together, pick up toys from their bedroom floor, change the sheets.
+Empty the dishwasher together, pick up toys from their bedroom floor, or change the sheets.
 Fold a load of laundry and race the folded clothes to the bedrooms to put them away.
 Acknowledge the accomplishment and genuinely thank them for helping you.

-7. See things from your child’s perspective
+7. See things from your kids’ perspective

-But then it becomes so easy to overlook what the world might look like from their perspective.
+But then it becomes easy to overlook what the world might look like from their perspective.
 We forget that we have choices and can make them easily (“I want to eat cereal today”) whereas they may not.
 They don’t always get to decide what clothes to wear or understand why we have to leave the house.

-We might even forget that they’re at the age when they realize that the world actually doesn’t revolve around them.
+We might even forget that they’re at the age when they realize that the world doesn’t revolve around them.
 That they’re but one person among many, which can push them to assert themselves more.